DMartinez2560/dmartinez2560.github.io/index.md

 ### Methods

 **Method 1: Model chaining** involved using Google Colab to input raw, unlabeled (n=10) Cityscapes images, Fig. 7A, into the DEtection TRansformer (DETR) model (pre-trained on the COCO dataset) [12].
 Each of the images were from the Nuremburg dataset.
 Primary outputs of the model include images with bounding boxes labeled, Fig. 7B, and a list of bounding boxes.
-In the future, the model outputs will then be inputted into the Segment My Object (SegMyO) pipeline which takes bounding box information and applies masks to the raw image using Mask R-CNN [13].
-DETR models were compared for performance and computation time to best select a model for use with SegMyO.
-Predicted outputs of the entire system are final pixel-level labeled images that can be evaluated against the Cityscapes fine annotated data.
+DETR models were compared for performance and computation time to best select a model for use with the Segment My Object (SegMyO) pipeline.
+Based on Tables (##### of runtime and counts and scores) (which will be described later), the RESNET101-DC5 was selected.
+The architecture performed similar to that of the others, and has a greater resolution [12].
+The model outputs were then inputted into the SegMyO which takes bounding box information and applies masks to the raw image using Mask R-CNN [13].
+The entire model chain was completed for a total of 9 images from the Frankfurt dataset.
+A binary instance-level mask was outputted for each image and compared to the instance IDs provided by Cityscapes.
+The metric for this comparison was mIoU.

 ![image](assets/images/figures/fig7.png)